Licensed 50 years – what next?

 The future

-When I look into a crystal ball, I doubt if the community as it once was, will ever return.
+When I look into a crystal ball, I seriously doubt if the community as it once was, will ever return.
 Will the ham radio license focus solely on operating and safety?
 Technical knowledge no longer required?
-The display tells you what to do in case of trouble and it is easy to imagine (internet connected) transceivers sending data to the manufacturer to get instructions how to address a problem of even provide “assistance” in case of malfunction.
+The equipment display tells you what to do in case of trouble and it is easy to imagine (internet connected) transceivers sending data to the manufacturer to get instructions how to address a problem of even provide “assistance” in case of malfunction.
 Like modern day appliances which are connected to the internet.

 Imagine the future, where within seconds even before you notice that your transceiver is malfunctioning, you will receive a message and can chat with an AI assistant.